 The Arthur Miller Centre for American Studies is an initiative designed to further interest in the study of the United States, to promote major new research projects and to facilitate the movement of people between Britain and America.

-Based in the School of American Studies at the University of East Anglia in Norwich we seek to establish and maintain international networks of contacts in Europe and North America.
+Based at the University of East Anglia in Norwich we seek to establish and maintain international networks of contacts in Europe and North America.

 The Arthur Miller Centre has published books (Writers in Conversation, 2 volumes; America Embattled: The Militia Movement); with Methuen Books Arthur Miller and Company and Arthur Miller Remembered) and a CD ROM on Arthur Miller's The Crucible.
 It sponsors conferences ("Classes and Class Struggle in the Early Modern Atlantic World," "In Our Time: Godfrey Hodgson and America," "1968," "Race, Memory and Reclamation.")